pcianelli/DailyDose/resources/design-document.md

 ## 6.5 _Update Medication Endpoint_
 * Accepts `PUT` requests to `/medications/:medName`
-* Accepts a customer ID and a medName to be updated.
+* Accepts a customer ID, a medName, and medInfo to be updated.
     * For security concerns, we will validate the provided med name does not contain invalid characters: `" ' \`
     * If the med name contains invalid characters, will throw an